Vallek/vallek-firefox-custom-css/README.md

 userChrome.css - this is main file for css styles.
 But this version imports (connects) other files.

+In order to have exact same look you'll also need [XP Classic Theme](https://addons.mozilla.org/en-US/firefox/addon/xp-classic-theme/).
+And compact density enabled in Customize Toolbar.

 **Disclaimer**
 Changes I made in this code is far from optimized.
 Just sharing what I use personally.
 I do update it.
 But mostly when update breaks something.